SEO Paid links and advertising

 If you choose to display advertisements on your webpages, this guideline is very important for you to understand.
 Many websites and webpages have lost their ranking in Google or have been removed from Google entirely because they didn't follow this guideline.

-A paid link or advertisment must have a "nofollow" or must be redirected through a file that is excluded by your robots.txt file.
+A paid link or advertisement must have a "nofollow" or must be redirected through a file that is excluded by your robots.txt file.
+If you know what those are, you can use the nofollow tool to check your pages.

 If you do not know what either of those are, we will explain them soon, but first let's cover some common scenarios because most major ad providers already have made their ads appear in such a way that the ads do not affect ranking, but it is your responsibility to ask them if their ads affect rankings.
 If you don't know, make sure.
 You are responsible for the things on your webpage.